 DIY Fire Hydrant Dog Pee Post Design Considerations

 The objectives for the post were to be inexpensive, good-looking, secure yet readily moveable if required, and durable.
-The hydrant would be fully exposed to our strong UV, baking summers, frosty winters, a whole lot of rain, and (ideally…) plenty of pee!
+The hydrant would be fully exposed to our strong UV, baking summers, frosty winters, a whole lot of rain, and ideally plenty of dog pee!

 We used PVC pipe to create a single straight-line standpipe design (less expensive than fancier configurations), and splurged a little on hardware to dress it up.
-I had considered gluing a curvy object, like a bowl, on the top for a more old-school hydrant look, but we were dubious about how it would hold up in our conditions over time so decided to just keep it sleek and simple.
+I considered gluing a curvy object, like a bowl, on the top to make a more old-school hydrant look.
+But we were dubious about how something like that would hold up in our harsh conditions, so decided to just keep it sleek and simple.

-PVC is durable, but not cheap.
+PVC pipe is durable, but not cheap.
 If you know someone having work done who may have off-cuts, or if you have a plumber or tradie pal, you may be able to score some freebies or a discount.
-Keeping the shape and fittings relatively simple will help keep cost down.
+Keeping the shape and fittings relatively simple will help keep costs down.
 Shop carefully for hardware as well.
-Similar looking pieces can vary greatly in price, but make sure whatever you choose is suitable for outdoor use.
+Similar looking pieces can vary greatly in price, but make sure whatever you choose is suitable for outdoors.
 For more savings, scour the bargain bins and/or look for salvage objects that can be repurposed.